DanielHabenicht/AzurePipelines-SemanticRelease/README.md

 > This is under development and may not work as expected.
 Please do not use for production till 1.0 release.

-This is a Azure DevOps Extension that supplies you with multiple Azure Piplines Tasks that make your release much easier.
+This is a Azure DevOps Extension that supplies you with multiple Azure Pipelines Tasks that make your release much easier.

 ## How to use

+There are multiple ways to use the Extension.

+### The Freestyle Task

+   1. You can load the release config from three different location:
+      1. File Path: The path to your `releaserc.json` or any other `json` file.
+      2. Inline: An inline `json` formatted release config.
+      3. Package.json: The path to your `package.json` with a release property.
+   2. Credentials...

 Just add the task to your Pipeline.
 > Add Usage